B'nai B'rith: Anti-defamation activities

+B'nai B'rith's anti-defamation work is focused on countering discrimination against Jews, primarily in the form of anti-Zionism which it considers a form of Anti-Semitism.
+It supports American legislation that prohibits anti-Israel activities including the BDS movement, which it considers a modern day Blood Libel.

 The American-based international B'nai B'rith organization founded the Anti-Defamation League of B'nai B'rith (ADL) as a response to attacks on Jews in the United States.
 The announcement of the creation of the ADL mentioned the Leo Frank lynching in particular.
 The ADL is now an independent organization.

-In Australia and New Zealand, the local B'nai B'rith has its own human rights arm, called the B'nai B'rith Anti-Defamation Commission (ADC).
+In Australia and New Zealand, the local B'nai B'rith has its own human rights section, called the B'nai B'rith Anti-Defamation Commission (ADC).
 It is dedicated to eliminating the defamation of Jewish people, combating racism, intolerance, and prejudice.
-It seeks to secure justice and fair treatment for all citizens alike.
+It seeks to secure justice and fair treatment for all citizens.

+B’nai B’rith also created the "None Shall Be Afraid" initiative to keep a focus on anti-Semitism and anti-Zionism in society.
+None Shall Be Afraid was inspired by the 1790 letter from George Washington to the congregants of Touro Synagogue in Rhode Island, where he quoted Micah 4:4, “Everyone shall sit in safety under his own vine and fig tree and there shall be none to make him afraid.”
+The organization hosts an annual essay contest to spotlight the impact of anti-Semitism on college campuses.

 Educational programs and publications

 Since 1886, B'nai B'rith has published B'nai B'rith Magazine, the oldest continually published Jewish periodical in the United States.

 B'nai B'rith also publishes program guides for local Jewish education programs and each year sponsors "Unto Every Person There is a Name".
 This program includes community recitations of the names of Holocaust victims, usually on Yom Hashoah, Holocaust Remembrance Day.

-In 1973, the organization turned what had formerly been an exhibit hall at its Washington, D.C. headquarters into the B'nai B'rith Klutznick National Jewish Museum.
-The museum featured an extensive collection of Jewish ceremonial objects and art and, for decades featured the 1790 correspondence between President George Washington and Moses Seixas, sexton of the Touro Synagogue in Newport, Rhode Island.
+In 1973, the organization converted a former exhibit hall at its Washington, D.C. headquarters into the B'nai B'rith Klutznick National Jewish Museum.
+The museum featured an extensive collection of Jewish ceremonial objects and art and, for decades featured the 1790 correspondence between George Washington and Moses Seixas, sexton of the Touro Synagogue in Newport, Rhode Island.
 Although the organization's move from its own building to rented offices necessitated closing of the museum to public view, select pieces of the collection are still on display at B'nai B'rith's current headquarters and are available for viewing by appointment.